rifqisyahr/Dasar-Pemorograman-STEI-2018/README.md

-# Dasar-Pemorograman-STEI-2018
+# Dasar Pemrograman STEI 2018
-Bunch of tasks of IF1210 Dasar Pemrograman STEI ITB 2018 (Provided in Haskell (.hs) or Pascal (.pas))
+Bunch of tasks of IF1210 Dasar Pemrograman course for STEI ITB 2018 (Provided in Haskell (.hs) or Pascal (.pas))